seanbhart/y-v1-core/README.md

 Yeets are social actions.
 All actions are Yeets.

 Yeets always save data to Y contracts (accounts).
 Normal Yeeting uses a "yeet" function.
-Yeets that also save data to module contracts use a "youse" function.
+Yo contracts must also have a "save" function that will be called by the Y contract to allow the Yo module to save data internally if needed.

 ### Y Social Components